Updated May 5, 2020 with the addition of Georgia as a as a participating state.

 - West Virginia

-*Minnesota, Oklahoma, and Vermont are not considered “States of Principle Licensure.”
-This means you cannot enter into the compact through a MN, OK, or VT license.
+*Georgia, Oklahoma, and Vermont are not considered “States of Principle Licensure.”
+This means you cannot enter into the compact through a GA, OK, or VT license.
 However, you are able to get a license issued for these states through the compact once you have entered into the compact via another State of Principle Licensure.

 Future state board participation: